 Zoom access Zoom videoconferencing software can be downloaded at it.tcu.edu/zoom/.
 Please familiarize yourself with the program (see Appendix D, p.
 41).
 Classes will be held via Zoom if they cannot occur safely in person, and you may attend office hours in person or via Zoom.
-If you wish to meet via Zoom but have no appointment, just message me during office hours on the Zoom app.
+If you wish to meet via Zoom but have no appointment, just send me an email and I will do my best to reply promptly.